Special Experience

 Carefully made using traditional methods, Koujiya Amekaze's koji is a versatile ingredient that can be used to make various condiments, seasonings, and dishes such as miso and soy sauce.
 After the experience, feel free to browse Koujiya Amekaze's shop, where you can take home miso, soy sauce, amazake, doburoku.
 Also available for sale are different types of koji - rice, brown rice, and barley - sold by weight.

-At Koujiya Amekaze, you can familiarize yourself with koji, the building block of Japanese fermentation culture, and understand first-hand how koji is manufactured.
-You can also experience Japan's rich gastronomical culture, which has flourished since ancient times, by making miso and tasting doburoku and amazake.
+At Koujiya Amekaze, you can familiarize yourself with koji, the building block of Japanese fermentation culture, and understand first-hand how koji is made.
+You can also experience Japan's rich gastronomical culture, which has flourished since ancient times, by making miso and tasting amazake.

 Compared to commercially available miso, which usually contains additives and preservatives, handmade miso is all-natural, as it's straightforwardly made with only a few ingredients.
 You can rest assured that there are no unnecessary additives involved.